 Hotspot Shield’s most interesting feature, though, is Catapult Hydra.
-While most VPNs let you choose between a range of VPN protocols – including our recommended OpenVPN – Hotspot Shield forces you to use its proprietary protocol, named Catapult Hydra.
+While most VPNs let you choose between a range of VPN protocols – including our recommended OpenVPN – Hotspot Shield forces you to use either its proprietary protocol, named Catapult Hydra, or IKEv2.

 There isn’t too much information about Catapult Hydra, but we do know that it is closed-source, includes perfect forward secrecy, and was designed to offer lightning fast speeds.